jeremyckahn/props-editor/README.md

 ## Why not React DevTools?

 Most of the time, React DevTools are a better solution for this need.
 This tool was created for situations where React DevTools are either unavailable or impractical.
-For example, if you'd like to stand up an internal demo of a project to share with folks who are not engineers, it may be more effective to provide a props editing UI in the application itself, rather than instructing them how to install React RevTools and modify the props that way.
+For example, if you'd like to stand up an internal demo of a project to share with folks who are not engineers, it may be more effective to provide a props editing UI in the application itself, rather than instructing them how to install React DevTools and modify the props that way.

 ## Running tests (written in Mocha)